THE SINS OF THE FATHERS

-In 1939 Dr, Hans Frank was appointed the Nazi Governor General of Poland or "the king of Poland," as he foolishly described himself.
-Dr Hans Frank and his wife Brigitte had five children.
-These were Sigrid, Norman, Brigitte, Michael and Niklas.
+In 1939 Dr. Hans Frank was appointed the Nazi Governor General of Poland or "the king of Poland," as he foolishly described himself.
+Hans Frank and his wife Brigitte had five children.
+These were Sigrid, Norman, Brigitte, Michael, and Niklas.

-Today only the youngest is still alive, that being author and speaker, Niklas Frank.
-Today so much of his angst seems to be directed at his late father's memory and in numerous interviews over the years, he seems to denigrate his late father's reputation.
+Today, only the youngest is still alive, that being author and speaker, Niklas Frank.
+Much of his angst seems to be directed at his late father's memory, and in numerous interviews over the years, he seems to denigrate his late father's reputation.
 He even doubted his father's religious conversation shortly before he was finally hanged at Nuremberg in 1946.

 Repentance, if it is genuine, should never be regretted or rubbished.